Dean Fujioka: 2020's

 In January 2022, Fujioka starred in the film Pure Japanese.
 He also created and produced it.
 In March, he appeared as Mori Arinori in the TV movie Tsuda Umeko: Osatsu ni Natta Ryūgakusei.
-From April, he starred in the TV series Pandora's fruit Season 1.
+From April, he starred in the TV series Pandora's Fruit Season 1 and Season 2.
 He also sang its theme song "Apple".
 Furthermore, in May and June, a two-part sequel to the 2017 live-action film Fullmetal Alchemist in which he appeared were released.
 In June, the film The Hound of the Baskervilles: Sherlock the Movie, a sequel to the TV series in which he starred in 2019, was also released.
 In July, he released his single "Apple".
 This includes the song "Be Alive", which was released for distribution in June and became the theme song for Identity V Japan League.
 From September, he starred in the TV series HOTEL -NEXT DOOR-.
-Meanwhile, he co-developed a yokan with the confectionery manufacturing and sales company Taneya, which he marketed under the name "Dean Fuji Yokan."
+Meanwhile, he co-developed a yokan with the confectionery manufacturing and sales company Taneya, which he marketed under the name "Dean Fuji Yokan".
 The coffee sauce for the yokan is made from coffee from Gayo District, Aceh, Indonesia.
 A portion of the purchase price of the coffee will be used to support the activities of the Sumatran Orangutan Conservation Programme through The Orang Utan Regenwald GmbH.
 This project aims to protect the environment of the forests where endangered orangutans live and to enrich the lives of local producers.
 In November, he took part in the charity event Act Against Anything VOL.2 "THE VARIETY 28" by Goro Kishitani and Yasufumi Terawaki.
 In December, he appeared as a guest at the opening ceremony of the event Identity V Japan League Fall The Play Offs & X'mas Fan Meeting "Christmas Night ni Kane ga Naru".

 From January 2023, Fujioka appeared in the TV series Hoshi Furu Yoru ni.
-From April, he's going to appear as Tengu / Sakamoto Ryōma in the Japanese morning drama series Ranman.
+In April, he appeared as Tengu / Sakamoto Ryōma in the Japanese morning drama series Ranman.
+In June, he appeared as a guest artist at Fantasy on Ice, a Japanese touring ice show, in Niigata and Kobe, performing with top figure skaters such as Yuzuru Hanyu, Johnny Weir and Stéphane Lambiel.
+In July, he released his first best-of album Stars of the Lid, and two weeks before this he released the download single "Teleportation" from the album.
+Meanwhile, he collaborated with the Taiwanese band Accusefive on the song "Hare no Hi / Qíng Tīan", which was released for distribution in July.
+He wrote new Japanese lyrics for "Finally (好不容易)", which was their smash hit as the ending song for the Netflix series Light the Night.
+The day after the release, he made a surprise appearance at their live tour AROUND THE NEW WORLD held at Kaohsiung Arena in Taiwan, to sing the song for the first time.
+In September, he held his first Nippon Budokan live entitled Stars of the Lid.
+Also, he appeared in the TV series Ya Boy Kongming! from September.
+He played the role of Liu Bei and narrated the story, all in Chinese.